wohaco/despace/pioneer_venus_1.md

 > <small>*Terms:* **Pioneer Venus Orbiter (Pioneer Venus 1, Pioneer 12)** — English term with no analogues in Russian. **Пионер-Венера-1** — Russian equivalent.</small>

 **Pioneer Venus Orbiter**, also known as *Pioneer Venus 1* or *Pioneer 12*, was a mission to Venus conducted by the United States as part of the Pioneer Venus project.
-Launched in May 1978 atop an Atlas-Centaur rocket, the spacecraft was inserted into an elliptical orbit around Venus on December 4, 1978.
+Launched in May 1978 atop an Atlas‑Centaur rocket, the spacecraft was inserted into an elliptical orbit around Venus on December 4, 1978.
 It returned data on Venus until October 1992.

 [![](f/project/p/pioneer_venus_1/pic01_thumb.jpg)](f/project/p/pioneer_venus_1/pic01.jpg)